ibm-cloud-docs/watson-assistant/deploy-microsoft-teams.md

 1. Click **Apps** in the sidebar menu, and then click **Manage your apps** and **Upload an app**.

-1. Select **Upload a custom app** and specify the app package .zip file you downloaded.
+1. Select **Upload a custom app** and specify the app package compressed file that you downloaded.

 1. Click **Add** to finish.